 And they are still extremely popular today simply because they're so good tasting and so easy to make!

-These traditional bread pudding recipes are quite versatile too.
+These old fashioned bread pudding recipes are quite versatile too.
 You can add almost any kind of bread, biscuits, or buns.
-Raisin and fruit breads are delicious in a pudding!
+Raisin bread, croissants, and fruit breads are delicious in a pudding!